Must My Business In The New York List The Maximum And Minimum Salary For A Job In Any Advertisement Or Posting About The Job?

 Of course, this pay transparency law applies to jobs performed in person.

-In addition, the pay transparency law applies to remote (that is, work-from-home) positions that could be performed by a resident of the New York, even if, in fact, the remote employee resides outside of the New York.
+In addition, the pay transparency law applies to remote (that is, work-from-home) positions that could be performed by a resident of New York City, even if, in fact, the remote employee resides outside of New York City.

 An employee may bring and prosecute, in court, a lawsuit against his or her current employer for an alleged violation of this pay transparency law relating to an advertisement by the employer for a job, promotion or transfer opportunity with that employer.

-In addition, the New York Commission on Human Rights (the “City Commission on Human Rights” or the “NYCCHR”) may impose civil penalties on employers which violate the New York pay transparency law.
+In addition, the New York City Commission on Human Rights (the “City Commission on Human Rights” or the “NYCCHR”) may impose civil penalties on employers which violate the New York City pay transparency law.

-To What Businesses Does The New York Pay Transparency Law Apply?
+To What Businesses Does The New York City Pay Transparency Law Apply?

-The law applies to all employers which employ or retain four or more workers (including employees, independent contractors, or a combination of both), provided that at least one of these workers works in New York.
+The law applies to all employers which employ or retain four or more workers (including employees, independent contractors, or a combination of both), provided that at least one of these workers works in New York City.

-For the New York pay transparency law to apply, the employer’s four workers do not need to work in the same location, and they do not need to all work in the New York.
-As long as one of the employer’s workers works in New York, the workplace is covered.
+For the New York City pay transparency law to apply, the employer’s four workers do not need to work in the same location, and they do not need to all work in New York City.
+As long as one of the employer’s workers works in New York City, the workplace is covered.

 The pay transparency law applies to employment agencies regardless of their size.

-What Are The Consequences For Companies Which Violate The New York Pay Transparency Law?
+What Are The Consequences For Companies Which Violate The New York City Pay Transparency Law?

 An employee who wins a lawsuit against his or her current employer for a violation of this pay transparency law relating to an advertisement by the employer for a job, promotion or transfer opportunity with that employer may recover, from his or her current employer, monetary damages (including both compensatory damages and punitive damages), injunctive relief, and reasonable attorney’s fees, expert fees and other costs.